 Mr. Fanti holds a degree in Economics from Parma University and a Master’s degree in Marketingand International sales in the food sector.

 Alain Farine, 45, is father of three children and was born in Moutier (Switzerland).
 He studied agronomy at the Polytechnic School in Zurich (Switzerland) and completed his studies with a post-training in business management at a private school in St. Gallen (Switzerland).

-He started his professional career at the Migros company where he assumed responsibility for the quality labels of the company.
-Further he worked for the Office of Neuchâtel (Canton of Switzerland) for wine and local products during seven years.
+He started his professional career in a company of the Migros group where he assumed responsibility for the quality labels.
+Further he worked for the Office of Neuchâtel (Canton of Switzerland) for the promotion of wine and local products.

-Since 2008, he is leading the Swiss association for PDO-PGI as director.
+Since 2008, he is leading the Swiss association for PDO-PGI.
 He was a member of the technical committee of oriGIn from 2008 to 2011.

 Mario Pomares holds a law degree from the University Miguel Hernández (2003) and a Master in Industrial and Intellectual Property Law and Information Society (Magister Lvcentinvs) from the University of Alicante (2004).
 He is an honorary associate professor in the Department of Private International Law at the University Miguel Hernández, as well as lecturer and teacher at several courses and Masters of Industrial Property.